 Both types of “systems” are active while we are awake.
 However, they function at different speeds.
 When we process information, events, experiences, and even answer questions, our “System 1” is often the first to respond.

 As intelligent as we are, our brains are quite imperfect.
-As a result of our “System 1s”, our brains are naturally wired to fall victim to cognitive biases, which can lead to incorrect judgments about situations or others, fallacies, errors, and even poor decision-making—all of which can be detrimental to managing a project.
+Because of our “System 1s,” our brains are naturally wired to fall victim to cognitive biases, which can lead to incorrect judgments about situations or others, fallacies, errors, inaccurate memories, and even poor decision-making—all of which can be detrimental to project management.

 6 Types of Cognitive Biases and Illusions

 What do we mean by a “cognitive bias”?
-Here are some common examples:
+Here are some examples:

 1. Uncertainty Bias

-As project managers, we know that we have to account for a certain level of uncertainty when planning a project.
+As project managers, we must account for certain uncertainty when planning a project.
 These are our “unknown unknowns”.
 As a result, we make decisions based on the probability that a certain—or uncertain—event will occur.
-Often, our own personal beliefs about whether or not they will occur will also get in the way, forming a bias.
+Our personal beliefs about whether or not they will occur will often get in the way, forming a bias.

 Why do we do this?
-Because assessing an estimated probability that an event will occur is too difficult.
+Assessing an estimated probability that an event will occur is too difficult.
 Making decisions based on heuristics rather than probabilities often leads to systemic errors.

-For example, as a project manager, you have likely engaged in expert judgment sessions (whether or not you call them that formally).
-Expert judgment sessions are often facilitated through risk workshops or “interviews” to learn about what is involved to carry out specific work activities and how long those activities will take, assessing the probability and impacts of project risks, gathering data, and a number of other factors.
-This is often conducted during the “initiation” or planning phases of the project.
+For example, as a project manager, you have likely engaged in expert judgment sessions.
+Expert judgment sessions are often facilitated through risk workshops or “interviews” to learn about what is involved in carrying out specific work activities and how long those activities will take, assess the probability and impacts of project risks, gather data, and address a number of other factors.
+These sessions are often held during the “initiation” or “planning” phases of the project.

-However, this is a common area for cognitive biases to appear.
+However, this is a common area where cognitive biases occur.
 The possibility of expert views can and are often biased.
 The interviewer (or project manager, in this case) should encourage honest and unbiased assessments, refer to base rates of historical events, evidence, and use algorithms and formulas to aid in making final decisions (whenever possible, of course).

 2. Optimism Bias

 There are two different types of people in the world: optimists and pessimists.
-Optimists are super positive about life, regardless of the situation.
-They are always open to new opportunities, and say “yes” more than they say “no”.
+Optimists are generally positive.
+They often see “the glass half full,” regardless of the situation.
+They are always open to new opportunities and say “yes” more often than “no.”

 Pessimists are more cautious.
 They live in their own misery, turn down opportunities—both personal and professional—and are content with living in a state of unhappiness.